RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

-Flatpack is an open-source project that brings artificial intelligence (AI) and machine learning (ML) within everyone's reach by focusing on micro language models and model compression.
-Our models range from 10 million to 10 billion parameters and are uniquely packaged into standardised units known as flatpacks (FPKs).
-This initiative began to streamline our internal processes in AI and ML development.
-In the not-so-distant future, it will be possible to create edge computing devices, electronic components and robots using FPKs - the floppy disks or game cartridges in the age of AI.
+Flatpack democratises AI/ML with micro language models and model compression.
+Models range from 10M to 10B parameters and are included in our standardised flatpacks (FPKs).
+FPKs will soon be available for edge devices, components, and robots, akin to floppy disks or game cartridges for earlier computing.

 ## Elevator pitch